 Second, we are working on a new design for the core editing experience.
 Hundreds of thousands of users have helped us test this new design and we are excited to be rolling it out to all users in the next few months.

-Finally, I wish I could share more but we are keeping a few things confidential for strategic reasons, but users will be really excited about some of the exciting innovation that we’ll be sharing with users in the not-too-distant future.
+Finally, I wish I could share more but we are keeping a few things confidential for strategic reasons, but users will be really excited about some of the exciting innovations that we’ll be sharing with users in the not-too-distant future.

 Q – What are the most complex components in Lucidchart?
 Is Lucidchart investing in cutting-edge research activities around them? (e.g. in developing better layouts algorithms to automatically position graphical elements in a diagram?).
 If so, is this done internally or in collaboration with research teams in universities / labs?